JoshuaKGoldberg/JoshuaKGoldberg/README.md

 I’m an independent full time open source developer.

 I work on projects in the TypeScript ecosystem, most notably [typescript-eslint](https://typescript-eslint.io): the tooling that enables ESLint and Prettier to run on TypeScript code.
-I'm also the author of the OO'Reilly's [_Learning TypeScript_ book](https://www.learningtypescript.com), a Microsoft MVP for developer technologies, and an active conference speaker.
+I'm also the author of O'Reilly's [_Learning TypeScript_ book](https://www.learningtypescript.com), a Microsoft MVP for developer technologies, and an active conference speaker.

 My personal projects range from static analysis to meta-languages to recreating retro games in the browser.
 Also cats. 🐱